Reading & Our Library

 - Finding leisure or wider reading

-- Using computers and internet, and printing/photocopying
+- Using computers and internet

 - Reading newspapers and magazines